has been an Australian policy researcher in the area of adult and vocational learning with a special interest in the

 Theatre for Children Sydney

-John has researched the Theatre for Children founded and directed by Rosemarie Benjamin in Sydney from 1937 to 1957.
+John has researched the Theatre for Children founded and directed by Rosemarie Benjamin in Sydney 1937 - 1957.
 His uncle was a leading member of the company.
-Read about the Theatre for Children as webpage or as journal article.
-For the Freudian influence on Benjamin, see the Freud and Oceania blog.
+Read about the Theatre for Children as webpage or a longer article.
+For Susan Isaacs' Freudian influence on Benjamin, see the Freud and Oceania blog.

 Australian National Museum of Education

-John manages the website communications of the museum that is based in the Faculty of ESTeM at the University of Canberra.
-He has a project collecting historical images of schooling in the Federation period (1901-1920) and before.
-More here.
+John manages the website communications of this museum, based in the Faculty of ESTeM at the University of Canberra.
+He has a project investigating historical images of schooling in the Federation period (1901-1920) and before.
+Read more about ANME here.

 History of Wat Buddha Dhamma

 John has a long-standing interest in the Buddhist meditation practice of satipaṭṭhāna vipassanā.
 He is a member of the Canberra Insight Meditation Group and a Trustee of the Buddha Sāsana Association of Australia that owns and operates the Blue Mountains Insight Meditation Centre.

-Since 2015 he has been researching a history of Wat Buddha Dhamma, with Constance Ellwood.
+Since 2015 he has been writing a history of Wat Buddha Dhamma, with Constance Ellwood.
 The Wat was a pioneering Theravada Buddhist organisation established as forest monastery, meditation centre and community in 1978 near Wiseman's Ferry, NSW.
 For more information, see the Wat Buddha Dhamma history project.